Spartan welcome at German bunker hotel

-SUHL, Germany (Reuters) - Buried in the forests of Thuringia lies a Cold War bunker offering guests an experience they won’t soon forget: a spartan night as a soldier in the former communist East Germany’s People’s Army.
+SUHL, Germany, Oct 24 (Reuters) - Buried in the forests of Thuringia lies a Cold War bunker offering guests an experience they won’t soon forget: a spartan night as a soldier in the former communist East Germany’s People’s Army.

 Don’t expect mini-bars, spa services and a warm welcome from staff.